PhilLockett/UnitTest/README.md

 "results.txt" lists the number of errors each test case has found.
 This file is generated every time the tests are run.
 This helps when there are a large number of tests with a significant percentage failing.
-Taking a back up of this file and comparing it to the latest shows the scope of any changes.
+Taking a back up of this file and comparing it to the latest shows the scope of any improvements.

 "profile.txt" lists the assertions made by each test case.
 This file is generated every time the tests are run.

 ### Test progress display
-The macros VERBOSE_ON and VERBOSE_OFF control whether output is displayed as the tests are performed.
-The verbose state can be tested using the macro IS_VERBOSE which returns a boolean.
+The macros VERBOSE_ON and VERBOSE_OFF control whether output is displayed by UnitTest as the tests are performed.
+The verbose state can be checked using the macro IS_VERBOSE, which returns a boolean.
 Calling VERBOSE_OFF makes the tests run quietly, only displaying errors and timing warnings.
-Verbose in on by default.
+Verbose is on by default.

 ### Disabling profiling
 By default, profiling is enabled.
-However, for test cases that iterate over large collections making many assertions to "profile.txt" can be very large.
+However, for test cases that make many assertions, "profile.txt" can become very large.
 The macros PROFILE_OFF and PROFILE_ON can be used to control this.

 ### Defining test cases
-A test case is defined between the macro UNIT_TEST(func, desc) and END_TEST.
+A test case is defined between the macro UNIT_TEST(func, desc) and the macro END_TEST.
 The parameter 'func' is a function compatible name for the test case and is used (by RUN_TEST) to call the test case.
 The parameter 'desc' is a one line description of the test case.
 Both 'func' and 'desc' are displayed when running the tests if IS_VERBOSE is true.

-If a test case follows directly on from a previous test case and requires one or more test cases to have been run, NEXT_CASE(func, desc) can be used as a continuation of the test.
+If a test case is directly dependent on a previous test case and requires one or more test cases to have been run, NEXT_CASE(func, desc) can be used as a continuation of the test.
 This serves more as a way to split large tests into smaller chunks.
 Again 'func' is a function compatible name and 'desc' is a one line description and are displayed when running the tests.
-However, 'func' should not be called.
+However, 'func' should not be called by the RUN_TEST macro or directly.

 ### Assertions
 The macro REQUIRE(cond) is the whole point of this.
 The parameter 'cond' is